-Below you will find a list of seven different skin types to help you find your skin type.
-More often than not you will fall into one category; however in some cases you may overlap into another skin type or two.
+Below, you will find a list of seven different skin types.
+Find the one that best matches your skin type.
+More often than not, you will fall into one category; however, in some cases, you may overlap with another skin type or two.
 But that’s OK, because everybody’s unique.

-Balanced skin/Normal skin is neither too dry nor too oily.
-It’s evenly toned, free of blemishes and has normal sized pores.
+Balanced or normal skin is neither too dry nor too oily.
+It’s evenly toned, free of blemishes, and has normal-sized pores.
 Balanced skin is soft and supple to the touch and usually requires minimal attention.

 Dry skin lacks natural moisture and oil.
-The skin appears flaky or scaly with a rough texture and is more prone to the rapid development of lines and wrinkles versus other skin types.
+When compared to other skin types, the skin appears flaky or scaly with a rough texture and is more prone to the rapid development of lines and wrinkles.

-Oily skin has overactive sebaceous glands which will give the skin a slick, shiny appearance within and hour after cleansing.
-Oily skin usually has medium to large sized pores and may or may not be prone to the development of acne.
-If your skin is oily, it doesn’t necessary mean that the skin will develop acne or pimples, but the pores can easily become clogged.
-One great benefit to having oily skin is that is not prone to aging or wrinkles and will remain younger-looking and supple over time.
+Oily skin has overactive sebaceous glands, which will give the skin a slick, shiny appearance within an hour after cleansing.
+Oily skin usually has medium- to large-sized pores and may or may not be prone to the development of acne.
+If your skin is oily, it doesn’t necessarily mean that it will develop acne or pimples, but the pores can easily become clogged.
+One great benefit of having oily skin is that it is not prone to wrinkles and will remain youthful-looking over time.

 Combination skin is a result of two skin types occurring on the face.
-With combination skin there will be both dry and oily areas.
-The T-Zone is commonly oily, with enlarged pores that may develop blackheads and minor breakouts, while the cheeks and neck typically dry, with possible flakiness.
+With combination skin, there will be both dry and oily areas.
+The T-zone is commonly oily, with enlarged pores that may develop blackheads and minor breakouts, while the cheeks and neck are typically dry, with possible flakiness.

 Mature skin usually develops a thinner texture and lacks moisture.
-It shows visible facial lines and wrinkles and in some cases sun damage, depending on you skin exposure.
+It shows visible facial lines and wrinkles and, in some cases, sun damage, depending on your skin exposure.

 Environmentally Damaged Skin

-Environmentally damaged skin shows visible deep lines and wrinkles, hyper-pigmentation, rough texture and an uneven skin tone.
-These characteristics could be a result of sun damage, pollution or neglect in properly caring for the skin.
+Environmentally damaged skin shows visible deep lines and wrinkles, hyperpigmentation, a rough texture, and an uneven skin tone.
+This could be because of too much sun damage, pollution, or neglect in properly caring for the skin..